publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch91/m__us_usc_t7_s6209.md

                 (i) the amount in the escrow account required by paragraph (1) is not sufficient to refund the total amount of assessments demanded by producers, producer-handlers, or importers; and

-                (ii) the plan is not approved pursuant to the referendum conducted under subsection (a) of this section;
+                (ii) the plan is not approved pursuant to the referendum conducted under subsection (a);

                 the Board shall prorate the amount of such refunds among all eligible producers, producer-handlers, or importers who demand such refund.